 Next is a side trip to Mount Wilson.
 Situated high above the City of Pasadena at an altitude of 5,715 feet, Mount Wilson is home to the first television antenna erected in 1947.
 Located on the summit of Mount Wilson is the observatory, which is visible from much of the Los Angeles area.
 Here visitors can view the historic Hooker 100-inch telescope inside the dome and the small museum.
 The observatory is an interesting stop before continuing the trek across the Angeles Crest Highway.

 Newcomb’s Ranch Roadhouse

 Another 7-miles from Newcomb’s Ranch, midway along the route, is the Mount Waterman Ski and Snowboarding Area.
 More modest than Mountain High, this is the closest resort to Los Angeles and is less than an hour away.
 Mount Waterman features three double chairlifts and terrain for all levels.
 Mt Waterman is only open skiing during heavy snow years.
-During the summer they offer scenic chair lift rides. website.
+During the summer, they offer scenic chair lift rides.
+Website.

-Continuing east, the San Gabriel Mountains are bounded on all sides by faults and the rocks that show their geologic history.
-The road is constantly under attack by falling rocks, but many measures have been taken to keep them off the roadway, including two magnificent tunnels built in 1950.
+Continuing east, the San Gabriel Mountains are bounded on all sides by faults and rocks that show their geologic history.
+The road is constantly under attack by falling rocks, but many measures have been taken to keep them off the roadway, including two magnificent tunnels built-in 1950.
 Even so, after heavy rainstorms or snowmelt, it is not unusual for the road to be closed for weeks at a time, and a portion of the road is closed during the winter.